 What type of risk are you?

-Whether you know it or not, you are a “risk” in the eyes of insurance companies.
+Whether you know it or not, you are a “risk” in the eyes of term life insurance quotes companies when considering term life insurance quotes.
 If you are like most people — you’re not an Olympic athlete but you don’t have serious health problems — then you are probably what is called a “standard risk.”
-Standard risk individuals qualify for an insurance company’s standard rates.
-If you are in better than average health though, you could be a “preferred risk” and qualify for lower, preferred rates.
+Standard risk individuals qualify for an insurance company’s standard term life insurance quotes.
+If you are in better than average health though, you could be a “preferred risk” and qualify for lower, preferred life insurance quotes.

-Can you change your rating from standard to preferred and get lower rates?
+Can you change your rating from standard to preferred and get lower term life insurance quotes?

-Risk Factors!
-Here are some of the factors insurance companies consider when categorizing someone as the preferred risk.
+Here are some of the factors insurance and term life insurance quotes companies consider when categorizing someone as preferred risk.
 But keep in mind that definitions of standard and preferred risks vary from company to company: